 l.
 Indigestion and heartburn.
 Oh my!
 The indigestion that I suffered!
 For indigestion and heartburn I was recommended Gaviscon but check with your chemo team what you can take with the regime you are on.

 m.
 Discoloured and/or ridged nails.
 Unfortunately our finger nails (and toe nails) don’t escape the side effects.
 Some chemo drugs cause them to ridge, sometimes the nail beds hurt and go brown, they can get brittle and break easily, completely lift off or just generally get in bad shape.
+Some drugs (for me it was the Taxol drug, but check with your chemo nurses about yours) react to sunlight and can cause damage to the nail bed.
 If you see any signs of nail infections let your doctor/nurses know straight away.
 (Take a look at the section on makeup for more tips on nails)

 – Use a handcream.